Glenn Close: 2010s: Return to film and stage

 She provided the voice of the "Giant" in the Summer 2012 production of the musical Into the Woods at the Delacorte Theater in Central Park.
 The production also featured Amy Adams as The Baker's Wife and Donna Murphy as The Witch.
 In 2014, she starred in a production of the Pirates of Penzance for the Public Theater in New York, playing the role of Ruth.
 This production featured Kevin Kline, Martin Short and Anika Noni Rose.
 In October 2014, Close returned to Broadway in the starring role of Agnes in Pam MacKinnon's revival of Edward Albee's A Delicate Balance at the John Golden Theatre.
 Her co-stars were John Lithgow as Tobias, Martha Plimpton as Julia and Lindsay Duncan as Claire.
 The production grossed $884,596 over eight preview performances during the week ending October 25, setting a new house record at the Golden Theatre.
 The production received mixed reviews, although the cast was praised.
 After her television series Damages ended, Close returned to film in 2014, in which she played Nova Prime Rael in the Marvel Studios film Guardians of the Galaxy, directed by James Gunn.
 She also appeared in the independent movies 5 to 7 (2014) and Low Down (2014).
 In 2015, Close made a cameo on Louis C.K.'s Louie on FX, in the season five episode "Sleepover" alongside John Lithgow, Michael Cera, and Matthew Broderick.

 In 2016, she appeared in The Great Gilly Hopkins and starred in the British zombie horror drama The Girl with All the Gifts (2016) as Dr. Caldwell, a scientist researching a cure to save humanity.
-In April 2016, she returned as Norma Desmond in the musical Sunset Boulevard in an English National Opera production in the West End in London.
+In April 2016, she returned as Norma Desmond in the musical Sunset Boulevard in an English National Opera production in London.
 Close was met with rave reviews after returning to this same role twenty-three years later.
 Both The Times and The Daily Telegraph gave the production five stars and praised her performance.
 During the production Close was forced to cancel three shows due to a chest infection.
 She was hospitalized but later recovered and finished the remaining shows.
 Close won the Evening Standard Theatre Award for Best Musical Performance, and was nominated for her first Olivier Award for Best Actress in a Musical.
 That same year, she was inducted into American Theater Hall of Fame for her work on the stage.